-The Xilinx Tcl Store is an open source repository of Tcl code designed primarily for use in FPGA designs with the Vivado Design Suite.
+• Tcl Apps: An open source repository of Tcl code designed primarily for use with the Vivado Design Suite.
 The Tcl Store provides access to multiple scripts and utilities contributed from different sources, which solve various issues and improve productivity.
-You can install Tcl scripts and also contribute Tcl scripts to share your expertise with others.

-For more information on working with Tcl scripts and the Xilinx Tcl Store, see this link in the Vivado Design Suite User Guide: Using Tcl Scripting (UG894) [Ref 9].
+For more information, see this link in the Vivado Design Suite User Guide: Using Tcl Scripting (UG894).